-- 11.1 The directors may establish classes of membership with different rights and obligations and shall record the rights and obligations in the register of members. - 11.2 The directors may not directly or indirectly alter the rights or obligations attached to a class of membership. - 11.3 The rights attached to a class of membership may only be varied if: - 11.3.1 three-quarters of the members of that class consent in writing to the variation; or - a special resolution is passed at a separate general meeting of the members of that class agreeing to the variation. - 11.4 The provisions in the articles about general meetings shall apply to any meeting relating to the variation of the rights of any class of members.
+- (1) The directors may establish classes of membership with different rights and obligations and shall record the rights and obligations in the register of members. - (2) The directors may not directly or indirectly alter the rights or obligations attached to a class of membership. - (3) The rights attached to a class of membership may only be varied if: - (a) three-quarters of the members of that class consent in writing to the variation; or - (b) a special resolution is passed at a separate general meeting of the members of that class agreeing to the variation. - (4) The provisions in the articles about general meetings shall apply to any meeting relating to the variation of the rights of any class of members.